 Have your students play a digital citizenship game!
 Here are fun games that allow students to practice their digital citizenship and internet safety skills.
 Kahoot also has digital citizenship games (Common Sense Education & other dig cit Kahoots).
 For young students, you can play as a whole class on the screen.

-Writing Prompt: Write a response to a discussion prompt from the Everyday Dig Cit program.
+Writing Prompt: Write your answers to a few of the Digital Citizenship discussion questions.
 Or, watch a video or read an article (linked on Monday & Tuesday above) about dig cit, then summarize what you learned / whether you agree or disagree / etc.

 News & Media Literacy: